keolo/keolo-com/content/posts/how-to-build-an-ehr/backend-implementation.md

 ---
-title: '🚧 Backend Implementation'
+title: '🚧 Backend implementation'
 draft: false
 hiddenInHomeList: true
 weight: 36
 ---
-## 🚧 Draft / Work in Progress
+## 🚧 Draft / work in progress

 - This page is currently a draft and a work in progress.
 Please check back soon for updates (and/or connect with me on [LinkedIn](https://www.linkedin.com/in/keolo/))!